-When the Buggles said that ‘video killed the radio star’, they weren’t joking – except now music streaming is the top dog and has killed literally everything else.
+When the Buggles said that ‘video killed the radio star’, they weren’t joking – except now music streaming services are the top dog and have killed literally everything else.
 Gone are the days of lining up outside your local record store, or spending hours attempting to download songs from Limewire onto your iPod touch.
 Now we find ourselves saying goodbye to our hardcopies and entering into a whole new world of music – run by platforms like Spotify.
 But it’s certainly not a free service – not least because of the cost of data required to stream, which we’ll explain here.

 What is Spotify?

 Unless you’ve been living under a rock (or just really like CDs), you would’ve heard of the Swedish-born music streaming platform that is Spotify.
 Launched in 2008, the service provides users with easy, free (with ads) access to an impressive collection of more than 30 million songs.
 Spotify currently has millions of active users, with a good percentage of those paying subscribers as part of the premium service – which eliminates advertising and allows users to download songs to be played later on without internet.
 Basically, it’s all a bit too good to be true – simple, and almost every song you could want to listen to is at your fingertips.

 But how much data are you using?